pilot2254/pilot2254.github.io/content/blog/unlisted/how-to-start-reverse-engineering.md

 Or I just search for string names like "password" and then when I find something like "wrong password" or "bad boy" (this text shows if password is incorrect) and when I scroll up, I can see the password definined there.
 But this works only for the simple crackmes

 I'll be making a video showing exactly how I solve a crackme step-by-step.
-I'll update this post with the link once it's up. **[UPDATE: Video here - link-to-my-video-when-ready]**
+I'll update this post with the link once it's up.

 ## If you're into game hacking